gaberull/PetAwesomeEmail/REAME.md

 6. find placeholder text and carefully replace with pasted html code.
 7. Send email

-Note: I had to move the background from <body> tag or it wouldn't show up in email.
+Note: I had to move the background from the body tag or it wouldn't show up in email.
 I put it in the table element that body enclosed.